Summary count by month with COUNTIFS

 To create a summary count by month, you can use the COUNTIFS function and the EDATE function with two criteria.
 In the example shown, the formula in G5 is:

 How this formula works

-The first column of the summary table is a date for the first of each month in 2015.
-Inside COUNTIFS, we need to supply criteria that captures all data by date.
-To generate a total count per month, we need criteria that counts all issues that appear in each month.
+We are using the COUNTIFS function to generate a count.
+The first column of the summary table (F) is a date for the first of each month in 2015.
+To generate a total count per month, we need to supply criteria that will isolate all the issues that appear in each month.

-Roughly translated as "dates greater than or equal to the date in F5 and less than the date in F5 plus one month".
-This is a convenient way to generate "brackets" for each month with one date only.
+Roughly translated: "dates greater than or equal to the date in F5 and less than the date in F5 plus one month".
+This is a convenient way to generate "brackets" for each month based on a single date.

 When the formula is copied down column G, COUNTIFS generates the correct count for each month.